gridpocket/oratorio-connector/README.md

 # Credits

+This project is made by [GridPocket](https://www.gridpocket.com/en/), a company with ten years of smart-grids expertise.

 This project has received funding from the European Union’s H2020 research and innovation programme under Grant Agreement no 871498.

 See the [NGI Dapsi website](https://dapsi.ngi.eu/) for more information.